gilligan/gilligan.github.io/about.md

 But at the end of the day all of the above are just tools, and tomorrow I might have to learn a new one.
 What I care about in my professional work beyond just tools is:

+- A diverse and healthy working culture where toxic behavior isn't tolerated
 - [Egoless Programming](https://blog.codinghorror.com/the-ten-commandments-of-egoless-programming/)
 - [Focusing on the bottleneck](https://www.leadingagile.com/2018/03/the-theory-of-constraints-in-agile/)
-- Testing -- because no, strong static typing is not good enough
+- Testing -- because strong static typing is _not_ good enough
 - Mentoring -- I am proud to have co-created and led the [HolidayCheck Apprenticeship Program](http://apprenticeship.holidaycheck.com/) and wish more companies would adopt similar approaches to mentoring and on-boarding.

 ## What Else?